 And if you are into math, another way to look at this is through a simple function, where the probability of success (P) is directly linked to the inverse of the numbers of messages (M) you have in your ad: P = 1 divided by 1 to the power of M. My guess is that if you find this last formula motivating, maybe marketing isn’t for you.

-Q3: Why should they believe us?
+Q4: Why should they believe us?
+(Support points to back up the main benefit)

 It seems that whenever we tell people something, they want to know more.
 This is where we use our Support points to back up what you say.